DaraMoh/solo-gym-app/README.md

-# Solo Gym - Leveling System for Gym Enthusiasts
+# Solo Gymming - Leveling System for Gym Enthusiasts

 A Solo Leveling inspired mobile app for gym-goers who want to track their workouts while progressing through missions and milestones.
 Transform your fitness journey into an RPG-like experience!